brainstormforce/header-footer-elementor/readme.txt

 == Screenshots ==

-1. Go to Appearance -> Header Footer & Blocks to create a new template.
+1. Go to Appearance -> Header Footer & Blocks to create a new template.(<a href="https://share.getcloudapp.com/DOuQLGP1">screenshot</a>).
-2. Assign template to be a header/footer and select display rules.
+2. Assign template to be a header/footer and select display rules.(<a href="https://share.getcloudapp.com/6qu5ABko">screenshot</a>)
-3. Copy shortcode for Custom Blocks.
-4. Methods to add Theme Support.
+3. For blocks, select the type of template as Custom Blocks.
+You can copy the shortcode and use it anywhere.(<a href="https://share.getcloudapp.com/xQuWkg0p">screenshot</a>)
-5. Default widgets available with the plugin.
+4. Default widgets available with Elementor – Header, Footer & Blocks.(<a href="https://share.getcloudapp.com/mXuBNq57">screenshot</a>)

 == Changelog ==